 Adjustment wheel covering the back half of the head.

-6 holes to ventilate and wick moisture away.
+6 holes to aerate and clear humidity.

 410g in size S.